mhtoribio/markdown-image-paste/README.md

-# :warning: this is an pre alpha MVP plugin, i made it in 5 hours!
+# :warning: this is a pre alpha MVP plugin, i made it in 5 hours!
 # Markdown-image-paste
 Markdown-image-paste is a neovim plugin, that saves an in your clipboard to a folder local to your markdown file, and then includes it in said markdown file.